 Despite ceasing Australian operations, General Motors' – the parent company of Holden who are behind the closure – commitment to the long-term viability of Holden products is encouraging for prospective customers.

-Australian consumer law requires that a brand supports its products for at least seven years, while GM has stated that it will extend warranty and service support for 10 years.
+Australian consumer law requires that a brand supports its products for a "reasonable period" with no specific time frame mentioned.
+This isn't much help but GM has stated that it will extend warranty and service support for 10 years.

 It has insisted that 200 Holden staff will remain on the job to supply after-sales care for current owners of Holden products, but also those who are willing to buy a car from Holden now that the brand is gone.

 For example, when Holden discontinued the Cruze, former Holden director of communications Sean Poppitt stated “Holden adheres to an industry best-practice 10-year commitment to stocking crucial parts and beyond that we have a long-term commitment all our customers.”

 The story remains much the same now that the entire brand is being discontinued.
 “Holden will honour all existing warranties and guarantees, as well as all free scheduled servicing offers,” reads a statement in the wake of the closure.

 What is unclear as yet is how this is all going to work.
 Holden's decision comes as a shock to not only the Australian public, but also its own dealerships who Holden hasn't organised a plan with yet.
 It is worth noting though that customers won't have to service their cars at a Holden dealership to retain a warranty coverage.